elastic/integrations/packages/azure/docs/README.md

 ### Event Hub

 [Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-about) is a data streaming platform and event ingestion service.
-I can receive and temporary store millions of events.
+It can receive and temporary store millions of events.

-The Azure Logs integration uses the Event Hubs service to receive and store logs exported by a Diagnostic settings and make them available to Elastic Agent.
+Elastic Agent with the Azure Logs integration will consume logs from the Event Hubs service.

-To learn more about Event Hubs, you can read the in-depth document [Features and terminology in Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features).
+To learn more about Event Hubs, refer to [Features and terminology in Azure Event Hubs](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features).

 ### Storage account container

-The Storage account is a versatile Azure service that allows users to store data in various storage types, including blobs, file shares, queues, tables, and disks.
+The Storage account is a versatile Azure service that allows you to store data in various storage types, including blobs, file shares, queues, tables, and disks.

 The Azure Logs integration uses a Storage account container to store and share information about the Consumer Group (state, position, or offset).
-Sharing such information allows the integration to allocate the logs processing among existing Elastic Agents to increase ingestion throughput if required.
+Sharing such information allows to keep track of the logs processing among existing Elastic Agents with Azure Logs integration to increase ingestion throughput if required.

 ```text
   ┌────────────────┐                     ┌────────────┐